zhiming99/rpc-frmwrk/Concept.md

 ### Streaming

-RPC-frmwrk supports streaming semantics, where the `Proxy` requests to setup a `stream channel` with the `Server` over the establised connection between the proxy and the server.
-After the channel is set up sucessfully, bi-directional byte stream can start.
-The streaming channel has better flow-control and more sensitive connection status awareness.
+RPC-frmwrk supports byte streams between the peers.
+That is, the `Proxy` initiates a request to setup a `stream channel` with the `Server` over the establised TCP connection between the proxy and the server.
+After the channel is set up sucessfully, bi-directional byte stream can flow over.
+The streaming channel has efficient flow-control and more sensitive connection status awareness.
+And the stream API is quite similiar to the file operations, in the sense of read and write operations.

 Streaming transfer are for the scenarios where large data transfer is necessary.
 Normal RPC request/response has a upper limit of 1MB.
 When the